reikonomicon/reikonomicon/README.md

-Solo developer mainly in video games, if you want to reach me out: @kragenhund on Discord or @reikonomicon on Instagram
+A technical writer, if you want to reach me out: @kragenhund on Discord or @reikonomicon on Instagram